PTE MocksMock Practice Tests

 Stuck at 58, answered

 Two likely causes: test anxiety compresses your performance under real conditions, or your mock platform scores more leniently than Pearson's engine.
-Take mocks under strict test conditions (no pauses, no looking up answers) and consider one official Pearson Scored Practice Test for calibration.
+Read our guide on why mock test scores differ from real PTE for details.
+Take mocks under strict test conditions (no pauses, no looking up answers) and review our exam day tips to manage anxiety.

 Find your weakest enabling skill in 2 hours.